 You can find these options by going to the Add-ons page and beside the Download Grab add-on click the three dots and select Options.
 At the bottom of the options window you’ll see a dropdown with detected managers as shown below:

 Now give it a test run by downloading a file.
-The extension will override the Firefox’s inbuilt and launch your external download manager.
+The extension will override the Firefox’s inbuilt downloader and instead use the external download manager.

 You may however disable the option ‘Override Firefox’s Download Dialog’ in the add-on’s options if you’d like to have the choice to use the browser’s downloader.